logdna/logdna-agent-v2/docs/LINUX.md

             List of regex patterns to exclude log lines.
 When set, the Agent will NOT send log lines that match any of these patterns [env: LOGDNA_LINE_EXCLUSION_REGEX=]
         --line-inclusion <line-inclusion>...
             List of regex patterns to include log lines.
-When set, the Agent will ONLY send log lines that match any of these patterns [env: LOGDNA_LINE_INCLUSION_REGEX=]
+When set, the Agent will send ONLY log lines that match any of these patterns [env: LOGDNA_LINE_INCLUSION_REGEX=]
         --line-redact <line-redact>...
-            List of regex patterns used to mask matching sensitive information before sending it the log line [env:
+            List of regex patterns used to mask matching sensitive information (such as PII) before sending it in the log line [env: LOGDNA_REDACT_REGEX=]
-            LOGDNA_REDACT_REGEX=]
     -d, --logdir <log-dirs>...
             Adds log directories to scan, in addition to the default (/var/log) [env: LOGDNA_LOG_DIRS=] --log-k8s-events <log-k8s-events>
-            Whether the agent should log Kubernetes resource events.
+            Determines whether the agent should log Kubernetes resource events.
 This setting only affects tracking and logging Kubernetes resource changes via watches.
 When disabled, the agent may still query k8s metadata to enrich log lines from other pods depending on the value of `use_k8s_enrichment` setting value ("always" or "never").
-            Defaults to "never" [env: LOGDNA_LOG_K8S_EVENTS=]
+Defaults to "never" [env: LOGDNA_LOG_K8S_EVENTS=] --lookback <lookback>
-        --lookback <lookback>
             The lookback strategy on startup ("smallfiles", "start" or "none").
 Defaults to "smallfiles" [env:
             LOGDNA_LOOKBACK=]